 - Your baby doesn’t pee within 12 hours of the circumcision.

-- You see blood on his diaper larger than the size of a quarter.
+- You see blood on their diaper larger than the size of a quarter.

-- Redness or swelling around his penis gets worse, not better.
+- Redness or swelling around their penis gets worse, not better.

 - You see signs of infection, like pus.

-- Foul smelling, cloudy drainage comes from the tip of his penis.
+- Foul smelling, cloudy drainage comes from the tip of their penis.

 - The plastic ring used during circumcision hasn’t fallen off after 2 weeks.